Break-through (1944 film): Production

 Typical of the NFB's Second World War documentary short films in the Canada Carries On series, Break-through was created as a morale boosting propaganda film.
 The film was a compilation documentary that relied heavily on combat footage shot by the Canadian armed forces, and the film units of the U.S. Army Signal Corps and the British Army, edited by producer James Beveridge to provide a coherent message.

 The deep baritone voice of stage actor Lorne Greene was featured in the narration of Break-through.
 Greene was known for his work on radio broadcasts as a news announcer at CBC, as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic, he was known as "The Voice of Doom".

 Reception

 Break-through was produced in 35 mm for the theatrical market.
 Each film was shown over a six-month period as part of the shorts or newsreel segments in approximately 800 theatres across Canada.
 The NFB had an arrangement with Famous Players theatres to ensure that Canadians from coast-to-coast could see them, with further distribution by Columbia Pictures.

-After the six-month theatrical tour ended, individual films were made available on 16 mm to schools, libraries, churches and factories, extending the life of these films for another year or two.
+After the six-month theatrical tour ended, individual films were made available on 16 mm to schools, libraries, churches and factories, extending the life of these films by another year or two.
 They were also made available to film libraries operated by university and provincial authorities.
 A total of 199 films were produced before the series was canceled in 1959.